 We have obtained recoveries for clients in Minnesota, Arizona, Texas, Colorado, Utah, Missouri, Montana and South Dakota.
 When helping clients in other states, Brian associates with an experienced lawyer from that state.
 Upon obtaining the recovery, Brian and the other lawyer share the contingency legal fee earned, so the client pays nothing more than if Brian alone had represented them.

 Awards and Honors

 Brian was elected by his fellow trial lawyers as the 2011-2012 President of the Minnesota Association for Justice (formerly the Minnesota Trial Lawyers Association), the preeminent organization of Minnesota Civil Attorneys who specialize in fighting for justice for injured individuals and the families of those wrongfully killed by the negligence of others.
-He is among 2% of lawyers who are certified as a civil trial specialist by both the MN State Bar Assn. and the Nat'l Board of Trial Advocacy, and 6% of lawyers who were selected as a Leading Attorney and a Super Lawyer in surveys of MN lawyers.
+He is certified as a civil trial specialist by the Minnesota State Bar Association, and among the 6% of lawyers who were selected as a Leading Attorney and a Super Lawyer in surveys of MN lawyers.